tdesserich/RedBadgeQuestion/README.md

 Goal:
 Create a new endpoint that returns all of the Products

-Attatch a view just like the link above to show all of the products.

 check for a query in the route of the url for limit, based on that number only return the amount of records given